 The current version of Robert's Rules of Order shall govern the structure and running of meetings of the Council except insofar as the Bylaws make express provision to the contrary.

 Meeting times will be set by the members of the Council.
 Council meetings should typically last two hours, with exception to retreats (e.g., in July and/or January), which typically last 2-4 hours.

 The presence of a majority of the members shall constitute a quorum.

-An election shall be held each year during the spring semester, but no later than May, using solely either paper ballots or electronic ballots.
+An election shall be held each year by ballot during the spring semester, but no later than May.
 Eligible participants for purposes of this Bylaw shall be persons qualifying under Article I, Section 1 of the Constitution.
 Elections to the Council shall be conducted on an at-large basis.
 Elections and nominations are overseen by the IUBPC Parliamentarian unless otherwise noted.
 If the Parliamentarian is unavailable, the Executive Committee may elect to assign the duties to another individual or committee.